chrisdev12/Delilah/README.md

 ## Database connection

+Tables queries and test db already populated on docs/SQL/.

-If is needed, read the instructions.txt on Server/SQL/instructions.txt to setup the database connection.
+If is needed, read the instructions.txt on docs/SQL/instructions.txt to setup the database connection.
-Remember that the DB url is setup by default in the enviroment variables on Server/config/config.js.
+Remember that the DB URL connection is setup on a enviroment variable in Server/config/config.js.

 <All tables must have the same name as those referenced in the queries on Server/SQL>.
 In case you want to rename them, the Model files
 must be reconfigured to make match again.